-There are a lot of Instant Pot Pork Carnitas recipes around, but this Pulled Pork Carnitas recipe is mine, based off this excellent one that my friend Prudence made and recommended.
-But since I a) can't follow a recipe to save my life, b) didn’t need 6 pounds of meat and c) had a variety of chile powders I need to use up, and d) didn’t have orange juice and don’t keep fruit juice in the house due to high sugar content, I made a few modifications.
-So here was my modified Pulled Pork Carnitas recipe.
+There are a lot of Instant Pot Pork Carnitas recipes around, but I created the easiest Instant Pot Pulled Pork Carnitas recipe.
+It's based off this excellent one that my friend Prudence made and recommended.
+But since I can't follow a recipe to save my life, and her recipe had several ingredients high in sugars, I had to modify it quite a bit to keep these carnitas low carb.

 Pulled Pork Carnitas | Instant Pot Pork Carnitas

-If you, unlike me, do not collect chile powders for funsies, I'm sure you could use just regular red chile powder in this Pulled Pork Carnitas and it will taste great.
+If you, unlike me, do not collect chile powders for fun, I'm sure you could use just regular red chile powder in these Pulled Pork Carnitas and it will taste great.
 If you'd like to use orange juice or broth for the liquid, I'm sure you could.
+The orange juice will just increase the carbs per serving.
 I was just in a hurry (I was putting this together while on a work-related call, so I wasn't wanting to spend too much time on it).
 Herein my friends, lies the difference between those who blog for a living vs people like me who cook to feed the family while trying to make a living.
 Short cuts abound in my world.

 I also cut the meat up into large bite-size chunks because I wanted it to cook relatively quickly, and since it was going to be shredded anyway, I didn't think it would matter.

-Let me tell you something: DO NOT SKIP the browning step.
+Let me tell you something: DO NOT SKIP the browning step in this pork carnitas recipe.
 I know it sounds like a pain, but it's the difference between delicious boiled meat and carnitas.
 If they're not crispy, they're not carnitas.
 Just notice the difference between the boiled pork and the finished product.
 That's all due to the crisping.

 Don't be intimidated by this Pulled Pork Carnitas recipe!
-It's basically line the pot with veggies that release water, season the pork, cook the pork and then crisp the pork.
+It's basically line the pot with veggies that release water.
+Cut the pork into large chunks.
+Season the pork, cook the pork and then crisp the pork.
 That's all!